VikashMaurya10/intro-component-with-signup-form-master/README.md

 ### Useful resources

-- [Figma](https://www.figma.com) - This helped me for XYZ reason.
+- [Figma](https://www.figma.com) - This helped me for measuring the actual design.
 I really liked this pattern and will use it going forward.
 - [Read article](https://www.freecodecamp.org/news/learn-javascript-form-validation-by-making-a-form/) - This is an amazing article which helped me finally understand how to conduct Form validation with mminimal code.
 I'd recommend it to anyone still learning this concept.

 ## Author